kruvcraft21/SKScript/README.md

 20. Can reset the number of purchases from the seller (Function: RESET SELLER)
 >[Usage example](https://youtu.be/_5Puq5QMxf4)
 21. Can charge the waveguide (Function: CHARGE THE WAVEGUIDE)
+22. Can add all possible buffs (Function: ADD ALL BUFFS)
 </details>